oubowu/PinnedSectionItemDecoration/README.md

 ```
 ![布局B](/pic/small_pinned_header.png)

 The layout B add a header compare whit layout A，then RecyclerView only need to add a SmallPinnedHeaderItemDecoration.
-Note that the top layer of the header where the layout can not be set marginTop.「[See SecondActivity](https://github.com/oubowu/PinnedSectionItemDecoration/blob/master/app%2Fsrc%2Fmain%2Fjava%2Fcom%2Foushangfeng%2Fpinneddemo%2FSecondActivity.java)」
+Note that the top layer of the header where the layout can not be set marginTop.「[See SecondActivity](https://github.com/oubowu/PinnedSectionItemDecoration/blob/master/app%2Fsrc%2Fmain%2Fjava%2Fcom%2Foushangfeng%2Fpinneddemo%2FSecondActivity.java#L114-L126)」
 ```
-    OnHeaderClickAdapter<PinnedHeaderEntity<Integer>> headerClickAdapter = new OnHeaderClickAdapter<PinnedHeaderEntity<Integer>>() {
+     OnHeaderClickAdapter headerClickAdapter = new OnHeaderClickAdapter() {

           @Override
-        public void onHeaderClick(int id, int position, PinnedHeaderEntity<Integer> data) {
+          public void onHeaderClick(View view, int id, int position) {
               if (id == R.id.iv_small_pinned_header) {
-                Toast.makeText(SecondActivity.this, "click tag: " + data.getPinnedHeaderName(), Toast.LENGTH_SHORT).show();
+                  Toast.makeText(SecondActivity.this, "click tag: " + mAdapter.getData().get(position).getPinnedHeaderName(), Toast.LENGTH_SHORT).show();
               }
           }
      };
      mRecyclerView.addItemDecoration(
-             // Constructor need to set the id of header. new SmallPinnedHeaderItemDecoration.Builder<PinnedHeaderEntity<Integer>>(R.id.tv_small_pinned_header)
+             // Constructor need to set the id and type of the header new SmallPinnedHeaderItemDecoration.Builder<PinnedHeaderEntity<Integer>>(R.id.tv_small_pinned_header,BaseHeaderAdapter.TYPE_HEADER)
              // Enable draw the separator line, by default it's disable.
              .enableDivider(true)
              // Set separator line resources id.